Configurable Independent Component Analysis Preprocessing Accelerator: The Proposed Centering and Covariance Units

 \subsection{The Proposed Efficient MMA Architecture}

+{ A matrix multiplication unit (MMA) is presented in \cite{Ref_Chen_2020} to compute the multiplication of a real-valued $3\times64$ matrix with its transpose.
+The structure of this MMA is shown in Fig.~\ref{fig_MMA_Original}(a) for calculating equations as follows

+The operation flow of applying this MMA \cite{Ref_Chen_2020} to a complex-valued $3\times64$ matrix is shown in Fig.~\ref{fig_MMA_Original}(b).
+It is shown in Fig.~\ref{fig_MMA_Original}(b) that the PEs are not efficiently utilized as they are idled in multiple cycles.
+Furthermore, there is only one multiplier in each row as shown in Fig.~\ref{fig_MMA_Original}(a) and four real-valued multiplications are needed for one complex-valued multiplication.
+As a result, a total of $3 \times 64 \times 4 = 768$ cycles are consumed.

-The centering and covariance units in the preprocessor use the proposed efficient complex-valued MMA (ECMMA).
-The architecture is shown in Fig.~\ref{fig_MMA_Circuit}(a) for a $3\times64$ matrix.
-The proposed ECMMA contains three complex-valued multipliers and one column of PEs.
-These PEs process the real and imaginary parts of the covariance matrix.
-Note that the MMA reported in \cite{Ref_Chen_2020} is a $3\times3$ array.
-Figure~\ref{fig_MMA_Circuit}(b) shows the operational flows for a $3\times64$ matrix for the proposed MMA and for the MMA reported in \cite{Ref_Chen_2020}.
-Each PE in the proposed MMA is utilized to store the multiply-and-accumulate (MAC) for different columns of data using time-multiplexing.
-Moreover, since the proposed ECMMA directly performs complex-valued operations, the real and imaginary parts of the elements in the covariance matrix are computed concurrently.
+In this work, an efficient complex-valued MMA (ECMMA) is employed in centering and covariance units in the preprocessor where the architecture is shown in Fig.~\ref{fig_MMA_Circuit}(a) assuming a $3\times64$ matrix.
+It is noted that the architecture, shown in Fig.~\ref{fig_MMA_Circuit}(a), is based on the example of a $3\times64$ matrix for a fair comparison with the design shown in \cite{Ref_Chen_2020}.
+It is shown in Fig.~\ref{fig_MMA_Circuit}(a) that three complex-valued multipliers are used instead of the original real-valued multiplier to process the real and imaginary parts of the covariance matrix.
+Since the proposed ECMMA directly performs complex-valued operations, the real and imaginary parts of the elements in the covariance matrix are computed concurrently.
 Thus, one cycle is consumed by the PE in the accumulation of the real and imaginary parts of the element.
-Due to this time-multiplexed utilization of the PE, the efficiency of the proposed MMA is much higher.
+Furthermore, it is shown in Fig.~\ref{fig_MMA_Circuit}(a) that one column of PEs is designed where three registers and one multiplexer and demultiplexer are contained in the PE.
+Specifically, each PE in the proposed MMA is utilized to compute and store the multiply-and-accumulate (MAC) for different columns of data using time-multiplexing.
+Figure~\ref{fig_MMA_Circuit}(b) shows operational flows for the proposed ECMMA assuming the $3\times64$ matrix.
+It can be seen from Fig.~\ref{fig_MMA_Circuit}(b) that due to the time-multiplexed utilization of the PE, the efficiency of the proposed MMA is much higher.
+In particular, a total of $3 \times 64 = 192$ cycles are consumed.}

 Table~\ref{tab:comp} compares the number of hardware elements in the proposed efficient MMA and the MMA in \cite{Ref_Chen_2020} for an $m\times n$ complex-valued matrix.
 This table shows that, although additional multiplexers are needed, the number of adders is much lower.
 Moreover, the number of adders required for the MMA of \cite{Ref_Chen_2020} increases exponentially with the size of the matrix, whereas the number of adders for the proposed efficient MMA increases linearly.